sztrelcsikzoltan/application-health-checks/README.md

   <img src="documentation/15c property values of the HealthReport class.png" alt="Property values of the HealthReport class" title="Property values of the HealthReport class" />
 </p>

-- as a result each child objects appears in a new line indented:
+- as a result each child object appears in a new line indented:
 <p align="left">
   <img src="documentation/15d final results of health-controller endpoint.png" alt="Final results of /health/controller endpoint" title="Final results of /health/controller endpoint" />
 </p>